KoslickiLab/prokrustean/README.md

 ```

 ### BCR
 [BCR](https://github.com/giovannarosone/BCR_LCP_GSA) was specifically used for correctness tests and computing Bray-Curtis dissimilarity because it preserves the order of sequences from the original dataset.
-This preservation is crucial for annotating sequences; for example, in computing Bray-Curtis dissimilarity, each sequence should be annotated with thier sample Id.
+This preservation is crucial when you want to annotate sequences; for example, in computing Bray-Curtis dissimilarity, each sequence should be annotated with thier sample Id.
+We can simply say the first N(A) sequences are from sample A and then second N(B) sequences are from sample B, where N(A) and N(B) are numbers of sequences in samples A and B, respectively.
 ```
 git clone https://github.com/giovannarosone/BCR\_LCP\_GSA
 cd BCR_LCP_GSA